instagram linkedin

 Through encounters with family, her father’s colleagues, and historical archives, Jihan’s search for truth evolves into a deeper curiosity, drawing her closer to both her father and her Libyan identity.

-World premiere Official Selection at the 82nd Venice International Film Festival
+Best Documentary at the Doha International Film Festival

 Desert Power